alxknit/playgroundGit/Starting.md

 Create 3 branches and add some file on them.
 Then rebase each with this.
 Now is time to commit so to (hope) have the data from each

+Well I guess it make a logic.
+Now work in working branch.
+Il switch to logic branch and start work there but first Ill commit these 4 lines